GiottoVerducci/rulebook2024/content.md

 result in not finding the card.
 If you search your library or crypt, you must shuffle it afterwards.

+**"Until X":** Such effects take effect as long as X has not started.
+As soon as X begins, the effect ends.

 **Steal (a card):** A Methuselah who steals a card takes permanent control of it.
 The card stays in the same region as it was before (for instance, if a vampire in torpor is stolen, it stays in torpor).
 If the